Mail Code: 94305-2160

 HUMBIO 4B.
 Environmental and Health Policy Analysis.
 5 Units.

 Connections among the life sciences, social sciences, public health, and public policy.
 The economic, social, and institutional factors that underlie environmental degradation, the incidence of disease, and inequalities in health status and access to health care.
 Public policies to address these problems.
 Topics include pollution regulation, climate change policy, biodiversity protection, health care reform, health disparities, and women's health policy.
-HUMBIO 4A and 4B must be taken concurrently.
+HUMBIO 4B, with HUMBIO 2B and HUMBIO 3B, satisfies the Writing in the Major (WIM) requirement for students in Human Biology.
+HUMBIO 4A and HUMBIO 4B are designed to be taken concurrently and exams for both sides may include material from joint module lectures.
+Concurrent enrollment is strongly encouraged and is necessary for majors in order to meet declaration deadlines.
+Please note Human Biology majors are required to take the Human Biology Core Courses for a letter grade.

 HUMBIO 5E.
 Science Education in Human Biology.
 1 Unit.

-In this seminar, students will become familiar with current research on science education.
+In this seminar, students will become familiar with research on science education.
 They will use this knowledge to create and analyze teaching material such as section plans, exams, and problem sets.
 Material produced in this course will be related to the topics covered in the core course of the Program in Human Biology.
 Students will experience and practice various teaching styles.
+Prerequisite: Human Biology Core or equivalent or consent of instructor.

 HUMBIO 6.
 Human Origins.
 5 Units.